firogh/notes/philosophy/philosophy.md

 [What is science by Feyman][5], do you know brown-throated thrush?
 * The origin of the world./structuralism?
 * Critical learning  -- Popper, Aaron Swartz 25:20
-* Occam's razor
+* Homogeneity, Occam's razor
 * Intuition
 * Failsibility: feedback
 Trial and error/Scientific method
 Reflexicity -- Soros/Statistics-based method training. -- Firo
 Transformation cognition -- Firo
 # The origins of the world
 * Causality is abyss.
-Watch out origins.
+Watch out origins.[Causal reasoning][8]
-Don't Expect Too Much.There is no perfect.Troubles come one by one.
+* Don't Expect Too Much.There is no perfect.Troubles come one by one.
 It will disapoint you finally.
-Nothing new under the sun.
+* Nothing new under the sun.
-世界如何变化取决于我们如何看她
-每个伟大都来自渺小. -- Alien
+Causality order  quantities change relation dependency, direction
 Scalable
-Cthulhu, unkonw world, hard to measure, unfalsifiable, unreality, unfathomable, Indeterminacy, unmeasurable, imponderable,indefinite, Repeat, irregularity, complexity
-There is nothing permanent except change. ――Heraclitus onset, nuclus, coda
+Cthulhu, unkonw world, hard to measure, unfalsifiable, unreality, unfathomable, Indeterminacy, unmeasurable, imponderable,indefinite, Repeat, irregularity, complexity onset, nuclus, coda
 Completeness, consistency, validity, soundness. -- Logic The whole is other than the sum of the parts. --Gestalt psychology